IgorDeepakM/SpacePony/README.md

 * Improve the Pony type system.

-## The original Pony README is here with instruction how to compile.
+## The original Pony README is here with instructions how to compile

 * [Pony README](README_old_Pony.md)